Rapid (ship): South Australia

 Light's crew included Lieut.
-G. M. Field, R.N. (first officer), Lieut. (later Admiral) William S. Pullen (second officer), Lieut.
-R. Hill (third officer) and Thomas Woodforde (surgeon).
+W. G. Field, R.N. (first officer), Lieut. (later Admiral) William S. Pullen (second officer), Lieut.
+R. Hill (third officer) and John Woodforde (surgeon).
 Other members of the party were William Bell, W. Bradley, Robert Buck snr, Robert Buck jnr, William Chatfield, George Childs, William Claughton, John Duncan, William Freemantle, Maria Gandy, Light's common-law wife (referred to as his housekeeper), and her young brothers, Edward and William, Thomas Gepp, Robert Goddard, William Hodges, William Jacob, William Lawes, James Lewis, George Mildred, Hiram Mildred, George Penton, and Robert G. Thomas, John Thorn, John Thorpe, William Tuckey.

-Rapid was used for survey work at Port Adelaide, and in 1837 sailed to England under Capt.
+Rapid was used for survey work at Port Adelaide, and in 1837, sailed to England under Capt.
 William George Field with G. S. Kingston on board to report to the Colonisation Commissioners on the needs of the Survey Department.
 She returned to Adelaide in June 1838.
 She subsequently made several trips to Launceston, Van Diemen's Land.
 Lloyd's Register for 1841 (published in 1840), still carried her master as Light and her owner as the Australian Company.

 Fate

-In 1840 Rapid was sold to Capt.
+In 1840, Rapid was sold to Capt.
 Arthur Devlin.
-She was wrecked on a coral island near Rotuma early in the morning of 14 January 1841 while on a voyage from Port Jackson (Sydney), to China.
+She was wrecked on a coral island near Rotuma early in the morning of 14 January 1841, while on a voyage from Port Jackson (Sydney), to China.
 All on board were rescued by Capt.
 Joseph Underwood of the whaling barque Avon, but not before their cargo and valuables had been appropriated by the island's traditional owners.